Trams in Brno: The beginning of the electric tram

 The first of the electric rail lines in Brno were put into operation on 21 June 1900.
-These new lines included 41 railcars and 41 trailers; the latter acquired as many as 12 vehicles from the existing steam trains.
-These electric lines were operated by the Company Brno.
-While many other areas transitioned to electric, Brno's steam-powered trams were very efficient and it was more cost-effective to keep the technology unchanged.
-Cities with less established tram systems were considerably faster in terms of moving to electric power, including Prague and a number of other smaller towns such as Teplice, Liberec, and Olomouc.
+These new lines included 41 railcars and 12 trailers, as well as another 29 trailers gradually modified from the horse and steam tramway periods.

 Within the first year of operation several new lines were constructed, and soon a total of five lines were offered as part of the system.
+In the years that followed, the main focus was on track reconstruction and the addition of a second track; in 1910, the first tram loop in Brno was opened at the Pisárky terminus.

-In 1914, Company Brno began to experience financial difficulties and was taken over by the Austrian electricity delivery group Aktiengesellschaft from Vienna.
+In 1914, the operator began to experience financial difficulties and was taken over by the Austrian electricity delivery group Aktiengesellschaft from Vienna.
 During World War I further expansion was considered, resulting in the extension of one line to a hospital.

 Prime of the Brno tram

 After the formation of Czechoslovakia in 1918, the Society of Brno Trams (Společnost brněnských elektrických pouličních drah) was established.
 The Society's first task was to renovate the cars and tracks that had dilapidated during the war.
 Beginning in 1924 new lines were built, and a few years later the Society of Brno Trams began to focus on the construction of a second track for far-lane routes.

 By 1938, a total of eight routes were in operation.
-In 1942, the Lokalbahn Brünn-Lösch/Brno-Líšeň, a classic train, was transferred and transformed into a train capable of traveling by a streetcar track.
+In 1942, a classic train was transferred and transformed into a train capable of traveling by a streetcar track.
 Since the 1960s the network has been gradually been upgraded to light rail standards.
 New sections were built with dedicated right-of-way and designed for maximum speeds of 80 km/h, however such speeds were never put in practice.